 We had friends stay over one weekend and during the quick tour around the room they would be staying in and the bathroom we had to explicitly say “Do not try to open or even touch that window, in fact, try not to look at it at all”.

 At this point, the window sill was more filler and sealant than wood but we’d managed to stop the rattling.
 We got a few more months out of the window which had now become completely inoperable.
 Swollen with moisture and stuck in place with various B&Q products.

 The final straw

 The frame splinted and snapped, the sill split down its length and the glass slid down only stopping when it became stuck on a piece of sealant.
-Luckily, we were able to keep the glass from smashing into the courtyard below which would have been an almighty clean up job to make safe for doggy paws and baby feet.
+Luckily, we were able to keep the glass from smashing into the courtyard below which would have been an almighty clean-up job to make it safe for doggy paws and baby feet.